-Abdikail Geele hasn't slept much since the attack on the Manchester Arena which killed 22 people on Monday night.
-The 47-year-old taxi driver is haunted by the fact he had ferried people to what would become the site of a mass slaughter.
+Abdikail Geele hasn't slept much since the attack on the Manchester Arena that killed 22 people on Monday night.
+The 47-year-old taxi driver is haunted by the fact he drove people to what would become the site of a mass slaughter.
 "Somehow you feel, man, you were near there, you dropped people there, those people could die, you know?
-Although it's not my fault – I'm a taxi driver – you feel: why did you take these people there?" he said.
+Although it's not my fault—I'm a taxi driver—you feel: Why did you take these people there?" he said.

-"I dropped 16 people there – four times.
+"I dropped 16 people there—four times.
 But the last four girls that I took, they were just like 16 years, 17 years… They sang a song for me by the singer.
 They were singing until we reached the place.
-So I remember these four young girls' faces – the smile, because we were chatting and joking until we reached the station.
-I dropped them there – exactly where they're saying the bomb happened… I was shocked.
+So I remember these four young girls' faces—their smiles.
+We were chatting and joking until we reached the station.
+I dropped them there—exactly where they're saying the bomb happened… I was shocked.
 I couldn't sleep all night, man.
 And I remember these four girls, their faces in front of me, up to now.
 I was crying… It was a nightmare."

-Now Abdikail was back at work, talking to me near a line of police tape at the latest incident.
-About quarter of an hour before a minute's silence was due to take place in St Anne's Square on Thursday morning, local media reported on a lockdown of Mancunian Way, Limby Street and Jackson Crescent, as a bomb disposal squad had been called to deal with a suspicious package at a college in Hulme.
+Now Geele is back at work, talking to me near a line of police tape at the latest incident.
+About half an hour before a moment of silence was due to take place in St Anne's Square on Thursday morning, local media reported on a lockdown, as a bomb disposal squad had been called to deal with a suspicious package at a college about an hour outside of Manchester.

-The suspicious package was later deemed safe and the police cordon lifted.
+The suspicious package was later deemed safe, and the police lockdown lifted.
 A man was arrested for cannabis possession.

-An American journalist walked past me, talking to a colleague about pictures which showed "SWAT teams" near the scene.
+An American journalist walked past me, talking to a colleague about pictures that showed "SWAT teams" near the scene.
 A local woman who didn't want to be named told me, "It's a lovely community.
-There's no racism or nothing – everyone's the same.
+There's no racism or nothing—everyone's the same.
 Very down to earth… people are close… We won't look at people differently, will we?"

-"No," said her neighbour, shaking her head.
+"No," said her neighbor, shaking her head.
 "You can't do that."
-People I spoke to tended to agree, bar one local, who had a different interpretation: "Fucking dirty, smelly, trampy Muslim cunts… we just need to stab all of them."
+Some local people I spoke to tended to agree; others had a different interpretation: "Fucking dirty, smelly, trampy Muslim cunts… we just need to stab all of them."

 People hung around trying to work out what was happening, joking about being celebrities after making a statement to a camera crew.

-On Tuesday, 59-year-old Angela Barry – who lives on the corner of a cul-de-sac near Elsmore Road, Fallowfield, South Manchester – was shocked by the controlled explosion as armed police blew the doors off killer Salman Abedi's nearby house and raided it.
+On Tuesday, 59-year-old Angela Barry—who lives in a cul-de-sac in South Manchester—was shocked by the controlled explosion as armed police blew the doors off killer Salman Abedi's nearby house and raided it.

-"There was a big loud bang and I just thought it was a crash, but when I walked out everybody came out of their houses at the same time, so I knew there was something up, and obviously I seen all this carry on down here," she said.
+"There was a big loud bang, and I just thought it was a crash, but when I walked out everybody came out of their houses at the same time, so I knew there was something up, and obviously I saw all of this commotion," she said.
 "I looked at my grandson and said, 'What the hell was that?'
 He was like, 'It's a bomb, nana, it's a bomb, nana.'
-It affected everything – everything went off."
+It affected everything—everything went off."
 Her kitchen floor caved in, she said.

-I asked Angela about the area she'd lived in for 20-odd years, and where the Abedi family had reportedly lived for over a decade.
+I asked Barry about the area she'd lived in for 20 years, and where the Abedi family had reportedly lived for over a decade.
 "It's quiet.
-You don't get any problems round here.
+You don't get any problems around here.
 I've had no problems, anyway," she said. "[I'm] very surprised he came from this area.
-You don't expect it on your own doorstep, simple as."
+You don't expect it on your own doorstep."

-On Wednesday, Elsmore Road and the surrounding area was a warren of activity.
+On Wednesday, Elsmore Road and the surrounding areas were a swarm with activity.
 Journalists roamed the streets, collaring whichever locals they could find to glean some insight into the horrific murders of 22 innocent people at Monday's Ariana Grande concert, by a man trying to make a deranged political point.
 As police announced they were looking for a "network" behind the attack (eight arrests had been made by Thursday morning), Abedi's old haunts became the sites of frenzied interpretation.
 While there's still a sense of shock, people want answers.

-Both ends of Elsmore Road – where Abedi lived – were marked off with police tape and blocked by rows of TV crews.
+Both ends of the neighborhood—where Abedi lived—were marked off with police tape and blocked by rows of TV crews.
 A note on the door of a house immediately next to the police line told would-be doorsteppers: "STOP KNOCKING ON THIS DOOR!
 WE KNOW NOTHING ABOUT THE FAMILY!"

 It wasn't the first criticism to be made of a rapacious media.
-Dan Hett tweeted that he'd had to deal with over 50 journalists online while still trying to find out where his bother was.
-Two found his number and one dropped a note and business card through his letterbox.
+Dan Hett tweeted that he'd had to deal with more than 50 journalists online while still trying to find out where his brother was.
+Two found his number, and one dropped a note and business card through his letterbox.
 Martyn Hett was found dead on Tuesday night.

-Didsbury Mosque, too, was the scene of a media scrum as the world's press gathered on Wednesday afternoon to hear from the leaders at the place where Abedi worshipped.
+Didsbury Mosque, too, was the scene of a media scrum as the world's press gathered on Wednesday afternoon to hear from the leaders at the place where Abedi worshiped.

 Journalists slowly burned in the sun in anticipation of a press statement, as push notifications from a news app buzzed on my phone, updating with the identities of the dead as they were confirmed.
-We were occasionally relieved by people from the mosque offering dates, bananas and water.
-The red-brick building used to be a church – something which was noted in a tweet that went viral with clear "gates of Vienna" overtones – but it's been a mosque since 1967 and is attended by members of the Libyan diaspora, among others.
+We were occasionally relieved by people from the mosque offering dates, bananas, and water.
+The red-brick building used to be a church—something that was noted in a tweet that went viral with clear racist overtones—but it's been a mosque since 1967 and is attended by members of the Libyan diaspora, among others.
 The "Libyan connection" in this case is a focus of the police investigation, as the chaos following the overthrowing of Gaddafi has turned the country into a recruiting ground for extremists.

 Abedi's parents fled to the UK as opponents of Gaddafi.
 Salman's father and younger brother have now been arrested in Libya, while his older brother was arrested in Manchester.
 Libyan authorities have alleged that 20-year-old Hashem Abedi was planning an attack in Tripoli.
 Before his arrest, the father, Ramadan Abedi, denied his son's involvement in the attack.

-Eventually, Fawzi Haffar, a trustee of the centre, read a prepared press statement.
-He said the attack had "shocked us all".
-The prayers of the centre were with the victims, he said, before thanking the police and emergency services, "as well as ordinary people… who provided assistance in the immediate aftermath of this atrocity".
+Eventually, Fawzi Haffar, a trustee of the center, read a prepared press statement.
+He said the attack had "shocked us all."
+The prayers of the center were victims, he said, before thanking the police and emergency services, "as well as ordinary people… who provided assistance in the immediate aftermath of this atrocity."

 So he was surprised to hear the killer came from here?
 "Very much so.
 I don't think that anything of that kind happens in this place."

-"Let me tell you something, I walk past this mosque every single day," said Adaobi Eachor, 34, a producer working at Media City, and a Christian.
-"I interact with my neighbours every single day.
+"Let me tell you something, I walk past this mosque every single day," said Adaobi Eachor, 34, a producer working, and a Christian.
+"I interact with my neighbors every single day.
 This is a mosque that has regular open days.
-They invite people who aren't even Muslims to come in and understand what it's all about so that there isn't an 'us' and 'them'."
+They invite people who aren't even Muslims to come in and understand what it's all about so that there isn't an 'us' and 'them.'"

-In Rusholme, an area of Manchester with a large Muslim community, recent graduate Sam Hussein, 23, described the Arena attack as "a disgrace to humanity", and said he had already noticed some backlash.
+In the area of Manchester with a large Muslim community, recent graduate Sam Hussein, 23, described the Arena attack as "a disgrace to humanity," and said he had already noticed some backlash.

 But as Britain raises its terror threat level to "critical" and soldiers are deployed to the streets for the first time in a decade under Operation Temperer, it's worth asking if any backlash is limited to enraged members of the public.
-While the failings of the security services have been noted, the current question is whether or not Theresa May will turn a temporary change to the threat level into a French style "security theatre".
-We can hope that troops on the streets – a measure that's mainly for show – or sub-machine-gun toting cops on trains won't become normalised.
+While the failings of the security services have been noted, the current question is whether or not Theresa May will turn a temporary change to the threat level into a French style "security theater" We can hope that troops on the streets—a measure that's mainly for show—or sub-machine-gun toting cops on trains won't become normalized.

-In Rusholme I asked Sam if he had any concerns about security being ramped up.
+I asked Hussein if he had any concerns about security being ramped up.
 "I think it's a good thing," he said.
 "If you can prevent it happening in future you should.
 We all should.
 It should be a communal obligation."